The Clement Pistols

 - AUTOMATIC PISTOL CLEMENT’S PATENT –

-The magazine for the Model 1909 is virtually identical to that on the Model 1908, with five holes on each side for viewing cartridges, but the knob on the bottom has been eliminated.
+The magazine for the Model 1909 is virtually identical to that on the Model 1908, with five holes on each side for viewing cartridges, but the knob on the bottom has been eliminated and the baseplate is extended toward the front to aid in removal.
 Most of the 7.65mm guns are stamped MADE IN BELGIUM on the right side of the barrel.
 Some of the 6.35mm guns are stamped BELGIUM or MADE IN BELGIUM on the right side of the barrel.

 There are a few variations.
 As stated earlier, the early production